rage/tmc-vscode/README.md

 # TestMyCode for Visual Studio Code

 This extension provides [TestMyCode](https://tmc.mooc.fi/) integration for Visual Studio Code.
+Students can download, complete and submit course exercises directly from the editor.

-Students of its various organizations can download, complete and return course exercises directly from the editor.
+The source code for the extension is available at https://github.com/rage/tmc-vscode.
+The extension also utilises an additional command line tool, `tmc-langs-rust`, the source code of which is available at https://github.com/rage/tmc-langs-rust.

 ## Prerequisites